 Proscar and Propecia are derived from Finasteride having the same benefits as the active ingredient (Finasteride) with different dosages.
 Propecia contains 1mg active ingredient Finasteride approved for the treatment of MPB.

-Proscar is approved for the treatment of enlarged prostate and contains 5mg of an active ingredient Finasteride.
-Some patients report that overdose of Finasteride may cause lower sexual urges.
+Proscar is approved for the treatment of enlarged prostate and contains 5mg of the active ingredient Finasteride.
+Some patients report that an overdose of Finasteride may cause lower sexual urges.